What Do Krill Eat? Algae’s Journey Through Our Food Chain

 Algae is also a far more sustainable option than krill.
 Some people may object to eating krill because they follow a plant-based diet — fortunately, algae is a plant-like organism, meaning that eating algae is cruelty-free and an option for any lifestyle.
 In addition to the moral benefits, choosing algae is also better for the environment.

 The benefits on the environment are two-fold.
 First, consuming omega-3s through algae means keeping more krill in the ocean, allowing them to continue the fight against excessive CO2 in the atmosphere.
-Second, the production of algae is highly sustainable
+Second, the production of algae is highly sustainable.

 For example, iwi life algae supplements are produced starting in algae farms in the desert that use underground saltwater aquifers.
 This process means that the only pieces you need are sunshine, CO2, and salty water with some added nutrients, with no creatures harmed in the process.